Essex Police celebrated the start of Pride month by raising the Pride flag at Chelmsford Headquarters

 Chief Constable Harrington added: “At Essex Police we genuinely value difference and believe people from all walks of life shape our force and reflect our diverse communities.
 “I am proud to honour this month – and the ongoing work of our LGBTQ+ Network - but we must realise that we, as a society, still have a long way to go in supporting and protecting our LGBTQ+ friends and family.
 “We know that the police are not always your first port of call if you’re in trouble, and that’s okay, but I would encourage anyone who has been a victim of crime to come forward and speak to Essex Police.
 “If you do want to contact us, you can report crime to us through our website or call 101.
 Please always call 999 in an emergency, and don’t forget you can use the silent 55 on a mobile if it’s not safe for you to speak.”

-Hate Crime Lead Superintendent Naomi Edwards, who is also a member of the LGBTQ+ Network, has said:
+Hate Crime Lead Superintendent Naomi Edwards, who is also an ally of the LGBTQ+ Network, has said:

 “We take all reports of hate crime seriously, whatever form it takes and all reports will be investigated.”